GrammaTech/j8-tests/Readme.md

 ### OpenJDK Java8 Runtime

 * [OpenJDK](http://openjdk.java.net/) is an implementation of Java.
-A substantial part of any Java implementation is the runtime library (which includes all the "builtin" functionality like java.lang, java.io, java.util, etc).
+A substantial part of any Java implementation is the runtime library (which includes all the "built-in" functionality like java.lang, java.io, java.util, etc).
 * The source code is available at http://hg.openjdk.java.net/.
 The provided jars were pulled from a binary distribution of 1.8.0_45.
-* The Java8 runtime uses every new Java8 feature extensively (as API are often impoved to take advantage of new features).
+* The Java8 runtime uses every new Java8 feature extensively, as API are often improved to take advantage of new features.
 * There is no single entry point for the Java8 runtime, and it certainly isn't suitable for analysis as a whole.
 Instead small subsets or individual classes are typically analyzed.

 ### Jetty

 * [Jetty](http://www.eclipse.org/jetty/) is a web server and servlet container.
-* It is about 450k lines of code and about 1mb of jars (but some thing are dynamically loaded and weren't included in the test suite).
+* It is about 450K lines of code and about 1MB of jars.
+However, some components are dynamically loaded and were not included in the test suite.
 * The source code is available at https://github.com/eclipse/jetty.project.git.
 The provided jars were built with <tt>0fc897233a0a83720d7d353b98224b662f152463</tt> (the 9.4.0 development branch)